Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Formaldehyde is one of the most well-studied substances and we know a lot about how to use it safely.
 People actually produce and exhale formaldehyde themselves.
 If a person is exposed to formaldehyde, the body breaks it down rapidly.

-Dozens of peer–reviewed studies - ALL support a safe exposure level to formaldehyde that is higher than typical concentrations in our homes and protective of worker health.
+Dozens of peer–reviewed studies — support a safe exposure level to formaldehyde that is higher than typical concentrations in our homes and protective of worker health.

 Formaldehyde Does Not Cause Leukemia